prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the offset the rule evaluation timestamp of this particular group by the specified duration into the past.
+<p>ruleQueryOffset defines the offset the rule evaluation timestamp of this particular group by the specified duration into the past.
 It requires Prometheus &gt;= v2.53.0.</p>
 </td>
 </tr>